Boeing–Saab T-7 Red Hawk: Development

 In June 2023, the first flight of the T-7A aircraft was conducted from St. Louis Lambert International Airport, by Major Bryce Turner, a test pilot with the 416th Flight Test Squadron at Edwards Air Force Base, California, and Steve Schmidt, Boeing's chief T-7 test pilot.

 On 21 September 2023, the first Red Hawk (tail number APT-2) was shipped to the US Air Force.
 It was deployed at Edwards Air Force Base for testing.
 Two additional units (APT-1 and APT-3) were delivered late 2023, with a fourth (APT-4) delayed into 2024.
 In total, five Red Hawks in engineering and manufacturing development configuration will be delivered for its test program.
-As of February 2024, assembly of the first production model was anticipated to begin in the second quarter of 2024.
+As of February 2026, Boeing is expected to deliver the first production examples in 2026.

+In May 2026, the US Air Force announced that it had approved the T-7 to move into initial low-rate production, with the Air Force expecting to reach initial operating capability in 2027, by which time a decision would be made on ramping up production to full capacity.

+However, a Government Accountability Office report in July 2026 disclosed that further multiple delays would push back the full-rate production decision on the T-7A Red Hawk two years from 2027 to 2029.
+The report cited "significant delays in the completion of developmental testing", largely caused by the need to complete additional engineering analysis.

 Design

 The T-7's design allows for future missions to be added, such as the aggressor and light attack/fighter roles.
 In the training environment, it has been specifically designed for high-G and high-angle-of-attack maneuvers and night operations, with an emphasis on being easily maintained.
 The aircraft is equipped with a single GE F404 turbofan engine, but produces three times the total thrust of the T-38 twinjet.

+Press reports indicate that Saab produces the aft fuselage sections of the aircraft, with Qarbon Technologies responsible for the wing sections.

 Operational history

+On 5 December 2025, T-7, serial number 21-7005 was delivered to the 12th Flying Training Wing at Joint Base San Antonio-Randolph, which operates the T-38s, T-6s, and T-1s.
+The wing officially took delivery of the jet during a delivery ceremony on 9 January 2026.
+In May 2026, leaders from the 99th Flying Training Squadron became the first Air Education and Training Command pilots qualified to fly the T-7.